KV 11

 Chamber H

-See entire tombThe walls of chamber H are decorated with different deities in shrines.
+See entire tombThe walls of chamber H are decorated with 20 different male and female deities holding scepters in shrines, with small offering tables placed in front of them.
+All the figures face in the direction of the sarcophagus chamber.
+The names of these deities are preserved, mainly thanks to the notes of Champollion, Lefèbure, and Wilkinson.
 This chamber has been only partially excavated.
 It has suffered a loss of decoration and structural damage.

 Porter and Moss designation: